llKieferll-zz/result-list/README.md

 The first command, "yarn", will install everything needed.
 After that, "yarn start" will start everything up and then open your browser to show the results.

-Make sure you have both [yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable) and [node](https://nodejs.org/en/download/) installed before everything.
+Make sure you have both [yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable) and [node](https://nodejs.org/en/download/) installed before using these.

 # Considerations